-- VO "Geometric Modeling" will be graded on the basis of oral exams that place in my office and that cover the material taught in class.
+- VO "Geometric Modeling" will be graded on the basis of oral exams that place in my office and that cover the material taught in

 - PS "Geometric Modeling" will be graded on the basis of

 - Weekly individual assignments have to be worked out by each

 - Unless anounced explicitly otherwise, after each VO lecture (on Fridays) I will post a sheet with new assignments no later than on the subsequent Monday.

 - All assigments (given so far) are available as one on the webpage of the course.